We have been running regular English sessions in Open Sim since 2013.

 What times do the regular sessions run?

 There is a calendar of times here.
 All times are *CET = Central European Time.
-The calendar also shows when I am away, or on holiday, so it's a good idea to check regularly.
+The calendar also shows when we are away, or on holiday, so it's a good idea to check regularly.

 What is CET?
 We work on Berlin time.
 You can click here to calculate the time in your city/country: www.timeanddate.com/worldclock - choose Berlin for the time to convert from and the city that represents your time zone to convert to your local time.